sabreuse/accessible-menus/readme.txt

 = Will this work with any theme? =

-We can't guarantee that it works in all themes, but it now works in many more than in earlier versions.
+We can't guarantee that it works in all themes, but it now works with many more than in earlier versions.
 It has been tested in Twenty Ten through Twenty Thirteen, themes based on Automattic's Underscores base theme, and a number of others.
 The plugin looks for the "navigation" ARIA role rather than any particular ID, so it should work in most themes that correctly implement roles.

 = What about child themes? =